October – December

-To be honest, I actually loved it even before playing it, the sleeve, the brown colouring.
-I loved how they looked, the clothes and guitars.
+To be honest, I actually loved it even before playing it, the sleeve, the brown shades.
+I thought they all looked so cool, the clothes and guitars.

 I played it and played it.
 I learned as much as I could.
 To this day if someone mentions 1984, I don’t think George Orwell, I think ‘Rattlesnakes‘.

 Cath Carroll’s review in the N.M.E. said ‘Having a record collection without ‘Rattlesnakes’ is like having a kitchen without a kettle’.